Bilal-pasha/Media-Project/src/layouts/MDX/Strategic-Consulting/Heading.md

                 class="font-[Poppins] font-bold"
                 id="Earned">Media Advisory Experts</span
-              > can offer C-suite executives, leaders in law enforcement, and local to multi - national corporations strategic consulting, crisis communications, news industry insight, public relations, and media coaching services to prepare them for an always - on media ecosystem that demands lightning, accurate respon se and accountability — while also ensuring their vital context breaks through the noise and is heard by their target audience
+              > can offer C-suite executives, leaders in law enforcement, and local to multi-national corporations strategic consulting,
+              crisis communications, news industry insight, public relations, and media coaching services to prepare them for an always-on media ecosystem that demands lightning, accurate response and accountability-while also ensuring their vital context breaks through the noise and is heard by their target audience
             </p>